SamanthaHindle/preprint_JournalClub/ROADMAP.md

 #### Phase II (October-December 2017)

-- [ ] Organize a [beta-tester community](https://github.com/SamanthaHindle/preprint_JournalClub/projects/4) to test the Preprint JC Starter Kit
+- [ ] Organize a beta-tester community (see below) to test the Preprint JC Starter Kit
 - [ ] Get feedback from beta testers

 During this phase we will enroll 20 researchers from diverse research areas and countries as beta testers.